Login Sign in

 • Apply year-round flea preventives.

-Always consult your veterinarian at the first sign of problems with your cat’s anal glands, which can range from cat scooting to severe pain and discharge.
-With your veterinarian’s help, you can treat anal gland issues quickly and effectively to prevent them from becoming more serious.
+Always consult your veterinarian at the first sign of problems with your cat’s anal glands.
+With your vet’s help, you can treat anal gland issues quickly and effectively to prevent them from becoming more serious.